zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Hank says, “The change should be,” and then he stop s and says, “Can I have a piece of paper to check my work?”
 Hank wants a piec e of paper and a pencil or a pen to calculate on the piece of paper rather than doing it in his head.
 He says, “I don’t want to short the customer or give them” – hi m or her – “too much change.”
 “To short” (short) means to give the customer less money than you are supposed to give him.
 Of course you don’t want to short the customer.
 The customer might get very angry.

-Evelyn says, “You won’t have time to do that with e ach customer,” meaning you’re not going to have time to take out a piece o f paper and calculate the change every time you have a customer.
+Evelyn says, “You won’t have time to do that with e ach customer,” meaning you’re not going to have time to take out a piece of paper and calculate the change every time you have a customer.
 “Math wasn’t  your favorite subject in school, was it?”
 Evelyn asks.
 She’s making a joke.
 She’s saying that Hank isn’t very good at math, at mathematics.
 In British Engli sh they would say “maths” with an “s” on the end, but in U.S. English, we just say  “math” without the “s.”
 Hank says, “You’re right about that,” meaning no, math w asn’t my favorite subject in school.

 He says, “Maybe I need to work on” – or to practice , to get better – “on my math skills.
 In the meantime, I’m handy with a mop.”
 “To  be handy” (handy) means to be able to do something well, especially some physi cal task.
 A “mop” (mop) is something you use to wash the floor.
 It has a long stick, and on the end of the stick there is either a sponge or a group of thick ropes that are used to clean the floor with water and some kind of soap.
 Hank is mak ing a little joke here.
 He’s saying that because he isn’t very good at math, may be he can do something else at that store.
 Maybe he can clean the floors.